alessandro-fazzi/downmark/README.md

 - vault customization is not implemented
 - the clipping will be created using Frontmatter for metadata

-All these limitation would be easy to remove, but do remind the discaimer: this is a POC!
+All these limitations would be easy to remove, but do remind the discaimer: this is a POC and a private experiment.

 ## Backstory and credits